Hyde4thHeaven/Load-Data-from-Untrusted-Sources/index.md

 >         update: !!python/name:exec

 ## Solution - yaml.safe_load()
 While yaml.load() is set its default to FullLoader, **yaml.safe_load()** is set to prevent the code run arbitrary code execution!
-That's all you need to remember when decide to use yaml load command.
+That's all you need to remember when deciding to use yaml load command.

 **Another secure function is done!** Secured coding is just a flipped hand when you know the hint!